ssiwan/kmt/README.md

 > *Play 13 - Default to open (see Requirement t.)*

-Requirement | DH Synergetech Approach
+Requirement | DHS Approach
 -------------------- | --------------------
 a.
 Assigned one (1) leader and gave that person authority and responsibility and held that person accountable for the quality of the prototype submitted | Assigned Brendon Delong as Delivery Manager responsible for the prototype.
 b.
 Assembled a multidisciplinary and collaborative team that includes, at a minimum, five (5) of the labor categories as identified in Attachment B: PQVP AD-DS Labor Category Description | Assembled an experienced, multi-disciplinary team: Delivery Manager (Brendon DeLong), Product Manager (Jacob Hayes), Agile Coach (Pamela Jarrett), Technical Architect (Sabu Azeez), Front End Developer (Steve Hoang), Full Stack Web Developer (Shabna Shurafadeen).
 c.
 Understood what people needed by including people in the prototype development and design process | Involved users: Design of KMT, User Stories, Sprint Reviews, User Testing, and an iterative development process.
 d.
 Used at least a minimum of three (3) user-centric design techniques and/or tools | Used story boards, prototype testing, and an iterative process to interact with the firefighters (users).
 e.
-Used GitHub to document code commits | DH Synergetech used the following GitHub repository: https://github.com/dhsynergetech/kmt
+Used GitHub to document code commits | DHS used the following GitHub repository: https://github.com/dhsynergetech/kmt
 f.
 Used Swagger to document the RESTful API, and provided a link to the Swagger API | Restful APIs for the DHS Knowledge Management tool are in Swagger at: https://dhsknowledgemanagement.cfapps.io/#/admin/docs
 g.
 Complied with Section 508 of the Americans with Disabilities Act and WCAG 2.0 | 508 compliance was tested with Wave http://wave.webaim.org/.
 h.
 Created or used a design style guide and/or pattern library | Used jHipster framework with AngularJS code.
 i.
 Performed usability tests with people | The Product Manager is a former firefighter who performed testing and facilitated user testing with the other firefighters.
 j.
-Used an iterative approach, where feedback informed subsequent work or versions of the prototype | The DHSynergetech KMT was developed in two iterations (sprints) and reviewed by users during each sprint review.
+Used an iterative approach, where feedback informed subsequent work or versions of the prototype | The DHS KMT was developed in two iterations (sprints) and reviewed by users during each sprint review.
 k.
 Created a prototype that works on multiple devices, and presents a responsive design | The DHS KMT was developed on a responsive platform and tested on multiple devices during development iterations.
 l.
 Used at least five (5) modern and open-source technologies, regardless of architectural layer (frontend, backend, etc.) | The 5 modern and open-source technologies used in the DHSynergetech KMT are: 1.
 Pivotal Cloud Foundry (Pivotal.io); 2.
 JHipster development platform (jhipster.tech); 3.
 Angular javascript library for user interfaces (angularjs.org); 4.
 MySQL database (mysql.com); and 5.
 GitHub source code management and collaboration tools (github.com)
 m.
 Deployed the prototype on an Infrastructure as a Service (IaaS) or Platform as Service (PaaS) provider, and indicated which provider they used | The DHSynergetech KMT was deployed on Pivotal.io: ![Pivotal](https://github.com/dhsynergetech/kmt/blob/master/ImagesForReadme/pivotalio.png)